-The diocesan town Würzburg, which was established more than 1.200 years ago, is a culture and festival town nowadays, conveniently located in Franconian wine country.
-The big city provides highlights like the UNESCO World Heritage Residence and Castle Marienberg and diverse sports facilities and a varied free time schedule (e.g. Africa festival, Kiliani folk festival, Mozart festival Würzburg, wine village Würzburg)
+The diocesan town of Würzburg, established more than 1,200 years ago, is a cultural and festival center, located in beautiful Franconian wine country.
+The city’s attractions include the UNESCO World Heritage Palace, the Residenz, the Marienberg Fort, diverse sports facilities and various festivals throughout the year (e.g. Africa festival, Kiliani folk festival, Mozart festival Würzburg, wine village Würzburg)

 The Julius-Maximilians-University, founded in 1402, ranks among the oldest German Universities.
 It offers a balanced, diverse, and high-quality education in 10 Faculties and to over 28,000 students.

 Elisabeth Greifenstein, M.A.